DevExpress-Examples/mvc-gridview-jqueryajax-function/Readme.md

 ![A sample grid](images/grid-created-on-callback.png)

-In this example, the grid is created when a user clicks the button on the page:
+In this example, the grid is created when a user clicks the button on the page.
+Use the [ButtonSettings.ClientSideEvents](https://docs.devexpress.com/AspNetMvc/DevExpress.Web.Mvc.ButtonSettings.ClientSideEvents) property to handle button click events:

 ```cshtml
 <script type="text/javascript">